IlyaRice/Enterprise-RAG-Challenge-3-AI-Agents/docs/installation.md

 - pip (Python package installer)
 - ERC3 API key (get it at https://erc.timetoact-group.at/)
 - LLM provider API key (OpenRouter or Cerebras)
+- Node.js v18 or higher (optional - only for trace visualizer)

 ## Setup